HefnySco/andruav_ap_wiki/source/de-what-is.rst

 If you want to make use of video streaming then you can use Raspberry-Pi Zero 2.
 It is only 52.2gm or 1.84oz. including camera and OTG cable.
-A Zero 2 is enough for one camera, but if you want more than one camera you will need a more powerful PI.
+A Zero 2 or a MangoPI MQ-QUAD is enough for one camera, but if you want more than one camera you will need a more powerful PI.

 .. image:: ./images/IMG_20220402_160422.jpg
         :align: center